ssyram/hax-dev/docs/manual/lean/quick_start.md

 `unsafe` code, or complicated mutation scheme.
 That is another reason for extracting only a part of your crate.
-When running hax, if an item of your crate, say a function `my_crate::f`, is not handled by hax, you can have remove it from the extraction target by adding  `-my_crate::f` as an option to the `-i` flag.
+When running hax, if an item of your crate, say a function `my_crate::f`, is not handled by hax, you can remove it from the extraction target by adding  `-my_crate::f` as an option to the `-i` flag.

 ## Start Lean verification
 After extracting your Rust code to Lean, the result is in the `proofs/lean/extraction` folder.
 The `lakefile.toml` allows you to run Lean on this folder by running `lake build` (or directly in the IDE using the LSP).
-Contrarily to F\*, successfully building the code doesn't prove panic freedom, this happens only if the specifications states that the code is panic-free.
+Contrarily to F\*, successfully building the code doesn't prove panic freedom, this happens only if the specification states that the code is panic-free.

 ### Current limitations
 The Lean backend of Hax is under active development, and extraction can *fail* even on supported Rust.
 This can come from a missing Rust feature (i.e. supported by the Hax engine but not yet by the Lean backend).
 Testing the same extraction target on the *F\** backend can be an easy way to check.
-If all the Rust features are supported, then the extracted code can fail to build if it uses definitions from Rust `core` and `std` librairies that are missing in our Lean model (in `hax-lib/proof-libs/lean`).
+If all the Rust features are supported, then the extracted code can fail to build if it uses definitions from Rust `core` and `std` libraries that are missing in our Lean model (in `hax-lib/proof-libs/lean`).
 We're actively extending it to support idiomatic code, but feel free to report it on [zulip](https://hacspec.zulipchat.com/) or [github](https://github.com/cryspen/hax/issues)